open-forest-observatory/automate-metashape/README.md

 to switch to a conda environment with a current Metashape python package preinstalled and configured.

 ### Docker
+Docker, a type of software containerization, is an alternative way to run software where you don't need to install software in the traditional sense.
+Docker packages up the code and all its environment dependencies so the application runs reliably from one computer to another.
+Background information on docker and software containers can be found [here](https://foss.cyverse.org/07_reproducibility_II/).

+To run a docker container on your local machine, you do need to install `docker`.
+You can install and run docker as a command line only tool for [linux distributions](https://docs.docker.com/engine/install/) or as a graphical program (i.e, Docker Desktop) for [windows](https://docs.docker.com/desktop/setup/install/windows-install/), [macOS](https://docs.docker.com/desktop/setup/install/mac-install/), or [linux](https://docs.docker.com/desktop/setup/install/linux/).
+We recommend running docker commands at the terminal.
+If you are using Docker Desktop, you can still write commands at the terminal while Docker Desktop is open and running.

-Docker is a way to run software encapsulated with all the dependencies.
-You must install `docker` (instuctions [here](https://docs.docker.com/engine/install/)), and if you want to use GPUs for processing, also install the `nvidia-container-toolkit` (instructions [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)).
+and if you want to use GPUs for processing, also install the `nvidia-container-toolkit` (instructions [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)).

 If running Docker on Linux without `sudo` (as in this example), your user will need to be in the `docker` group.
 This can be achieved with `sudo usermod -a -G docker $USER` and then logging out and in, as explained [here](https://docs.docker.com/engine/install/linux-postinstall/).